5 PC Parts That Tend to Die: How to Extend Their Lifespans

 Avoid extreme temperatures when possible.
 Refer to your data drive’s manual for safe operating temperatures.
 This means cleaning dust out of your computer to ensure good air circulation and prevent overheating!

-RAM is crucial for a pleasant computer experience, and it’s one of the first parts you should upgrade if you want to speed up your PC performance .
+RAM is vital for a pleasant computer experience, and it’s one of the first parts you should upgrade if you want to speed up your PC performance .
 How much do you need?
-Well, it depends, but 8 GB is the current norm.
+Well, it depends, but 8GB is the current norm.

 Power surges from faulty motherboards, bad power supplies, and electrical spikes can also cause failure.

 4. Power Supply Units